- Elementary (K-5th grade): $16,350

-North Seattle French School is committed to fostering a diverse community, and we are glad to be able to offer need-based tuition assistance.
-Tuition assistance is determined based on demonstrated financial need when comparing the student’s educational expenses with the family’s ability to pay.
+North Seattle French School is committed to fostering a diverse community, and we are glad to be able to offer need-based financial aid.
+Aid is determined based on demonstrated financial need when comparing the student’s educational expenses with the family’s ability to pay.
 Admission and tuition assistance decisions are made independently.

 Please contact us with any questions.
 We’re happy to help!

 Tuition Assistance FAQ

 Elementary school families who have thoroughly reviewed their financial situation, including all sources of income, and feel they need help paying tuition are encouraged to apply.
 (We do not currently offer financial aid for preschool.)
 Aid is issued as a grant; there is no repayment obligation.

 No. Financial aid applications are considered separately from admissions applications.

 NSFS uses FAST, an online service of the Independent School Management Association, to help determine financial aid.
 FAST calculates the demonstrated need amount for each family based on gross income, nontaxable income, assets, liabilities, family size, and the number of children in tuition-paying schools below the college level, among other factors.
 Using FAST ensures confidentiality and equal consideration to all applicants.